OttoMeister/gpsd/README.md

 Linux gpsd programming in c laguage using "GPSD_SHARED_MEMORY"

-Just a bit c programming for my rasp car dash cam
+Just a bit c programming for my rasp car dash cam.
+Runs also fine on my Desktop.
+Usind 5$ gps-usb stick from aliexpress.

 Sorry for my motion.c with gpsd support.
 It is a realy dirty hack and should not be published.
 But it works just fine in my car :)